 What is the EXPLORE?Answer

-EXPLORE is ACT's curriculum-based educational and career planning program for 8th
+EXPLORE is ACT's curriculum-based educational and career planning program for eighth and ninth

 graders that measures achievement in English, math, reading, and science.
 Like the ACT, it includes both "cognitive" (academic) and "non-cognitive" questions.
 It offers an early indicator of college readiness, is designed to help students "explore" the world of possibilities open to them, help them plan for high school, and guide them as they start thinking about post high school educational and career opportunities.
 More details can be found on ACT/Explore